Thank you for your interest in the Public Policy Institute of California.

 In selecting interns, we look for a demonstrated interest in public policy research, with coursework or work experience relevant to one of the posted internship projects.
 Excellence; fit with our mission and goals; and diversity of talents, backgrounds, and viewpoints are important elements of the selection process.

-Internship project descriptions are posted in mid December, with an application deadline in early February.
-The selection process concludes by late March.
-Internships are based in PPIC’s San Francisco office and will last up to three months, ideally beginning June 15th.
+Internship project descriptions were posted in mid December, with an application deadline of February 8, 2021.
+The selection process concludes by mid April.
+The 2021 internships will be conducted remotely and will last up to eleven weeks, ideally beginning June 14th.
 Compensation is $17.50 per hour.

 The application period for the 2021 Summer Internship Program is now closed.